-This scholarship was established in honor of former St. Thomas University School of Law Dean Jacqueline Allee Smith.
+This scholarship was established in honor of former St. Thomas University College of Law Dean Jacqueline Allee Smith.
 It continues to be funded today with contributions from faculty and friends.
 The award is presented annually to a student on the bases of academic performance and financial need.

 American Academy of Matrimonial Lawyers-Florida Chapter Endowed Scholarship

 This award of up to $1,000 is presented annually by the Florida Chapter of the American Academy of Matrimonial Lawyers to the outstanding student(s) in family law.
 The purpose of the scholarship, established in 1991, is to underline the significance of family law in the law school curriculum and to support those students interested in pursuing family law as both a course of study as well as a course of practice.

 C. Clyde Atkins Memorial Endowed Scholarship

 Established in 1999 with proceeds from a Dade County Bar Association tribute honoring Judge Atkins, as well as with ongoing gifts from family members and friends, this endowed scholarship is awarded annually to a St. Thomas law student, based on financial need.
 Judge Atkins, long recognized as a champion of civil rights and a staunch defender of the homeless and refugees, served on the School of Law Board of Advisors since its founding in the early ’80s.